charshum/antivirus-api/README.md

 Set the following environment variables to connect to a Cloud SQL instance

-You may need to change the code to connect to Mysql hosted somewhere else
+You may need to change the code if you are using a Mysql hosted somewhere else

 ```
 # Replace INSTANCE_CONNECTION_NAME with the value obtained when configuring your